IoannisKaragiannis/LinearAlgebra/tests/unit_test/README.md

 Be patient.
 The unit test, unlike any of your projects, is testing all the functions defined in the *vec.h* and *mat.h* files.
 So, it takes some time to create the executable of the unit test.
 It's roughly 1.1 [MB]; way larger than the respective executable of the demo which was around 136 [KB].
 That's becauase the demo code only used a few functions of the *LinearAlgebra* library, not all of them.

 An error log file will be created under the /tmp/LinearAlgebra directory.
 This file contains all the exceptions thrown while running the unit-test.
 It reveals all the extreme cases I have taken into consideration.
-If you can think of a counter-example that would fail the test feel free to open a new issue on [issues](https://github.com/IoannisKaragiannis/LinearAlgebra/issues).
+Should you think of a counter-example that would fail the test, do not hesitate to open a new issue on [issues](https://github.com/IoannisKaragiannis/LinearAlgebra/issues).

 ## CROSS-COMPILE UNIT TEST